ev3dev/ev3dev.github.io/docs/programming-languages.md

 great for beginners, while also powerful for experienced coders.If you are new to programming and unsure which language to choose, Python is a great choice!

+If you are just starting programming ev3dev, take a look at [ev3python.com](http://ev3python.com) by @ndward.
+The site is intended to help users of the LEGO MINDSTORMS EV3 to begin using the ev3dev Python programming language to control their robot.

 **Warning!** There is another Python library named `python-ev3` created by
 @topikachu which is _not_ the same as this one.
 When searching for documentation online, make sure that you are reading about @rhempel's `ev3dev-lang-python`.